Cultural outings organised by the association

 Juniville: guided tour of the Paul Verlaine Museum.

-Located in the former Lion d'0r inn, where the poet wrote from 1880 to 1882.
-Preserved in its original state and with the "Maison des Illustres" label, this place will allow us to evoke the crazy life and work of the "accursed poet".
+Located in the former Lion d’Or inn, where the poet wrote from 1880 to 1882.
+Preserved in its original state and designated a Maison des Illustres, this site allows us to explore the turbulent life and work of the ‘cursed poet’.

-Asfeld: guided tour of the church of Saint-Didier.
+Asfeld: a guided tour of Saint-Didier Church.

 ▪▪▪ Reims: the cathedral and the art of reconstruction